smart-on-fhir/smart-scheduling-links/specification.md

 Each Slot object may optionally include one or both of the following extension JSON objects in the Slot's `extension` array.

-* "Booking" extension: used to convey a web link into the Provider Booking Portal (see [below](#deep-links-hosted-by-provider-booking-portal)) where the user can begin booking this slot.
+* "Booking link" extension: used to convey a web link into the Provider Booking Portal (see [below](#deep-links-hosted-by-provider-booking-portal)) where the user can begin booking this slot.

 	| field name | type  | description |
 	|---|---|---|